Dorlisa Goodrich Young is from Clarksville, Tennessee now living in New Jersey, with a passion for “all things” etiquette.

 She is a Certified Children’s Etiquette Consultant who was professionally trained by The American School of Protocol, in Atlanta, Georgia.
 She founded The Delaware Valley School of Etiquette (DVSE) in 2014.

-As a member of organizations such as Alpha Kappa Alpha Sorority, Incorporated, past member of the National Association of Black Journalists, the National Alumnae Association of Spelman College, former member in Mocha Moms, Incorporated and a locally-based Tea Group, Dorlisa has had a myriad of opportunities to exhibit proper etiquette skills while attending brunches, luncheons, tea, dinners, receptions and special presentations.
+As a member of organizations including Alpha Kappa Alpha Sorority, Incorporated, Jack and Jill of America, Incorporated, past member of the National Association of Black Journalists, the National Alumnae Association of Spelman College, former member in Mocha Moms, Incorporated and a locally-based Tea Group, Dorlisa has had a myriad of opportunities to exhibit proper etiquette skills while attending brunches, luncheons, tea, dinners, receptions and special presentations.

 Dorlisa is married and has a son who often receives compliments on his great manners!